 Types of Weed in South Africa Commonly Grown Outdoors

-These outdoor strains are commonly sold at dirt-cheap prices, and are often full of sticks and seeds, and sold in bankies or matchboxes.
+These outdoor strains are commonly sold at dirt-cheap prices, are often full of sticks and seeds, and are sold in bankies or matchboxes.
 The prevalence of seeds is due to large outdoor crop fields containing a mix of male and female plants (females being the ones that produce buds), resulting in pollination and the growth of seeds within the buds.

 Very seedy plants generally have a lower THC content, but this isn’t always the case.
 In higher-end grow operations, males will be cut down as soon as they’re detected, and sometimes growers will even use auto-feminized seeds to prevent this.